Baku sets stage for trilateral talks between Azerbaijan, Iran, and Russia (Update)

 Additionally, the Horadiz–Aghband highway and railway are planned to be finalized next year, forming a new branch that connects both East-West and North-South international transport corridors and links the Persian Gulf with the Black Sea.

-Touching on the Middle Corridor, Mustafayev informed that cargo transportation via the route has grown by nearly 90 percent since 2022, with a significant reduction in transit times.
+Touching on the Middle Corridor, Mustafayev informed that cargo transportation via the route has grown by nearly ninety percent since 2022, with a significant reduction in transit times.

 Regarding energy cooperation, Mustafayev noted that Azerbaijan’s power grid is already connected separately to those of Russia and Iran, enabling electricity exchange and trade.
 He added that the integration of the three networks into a joint trilateral framework remains on the energy cooperation agenda.